bdastur/notes/aws/readme.md

 ## AWS Cloudformation:
-* Provides an easy way to create and manage a collection of related AWS resources, provisioning and updating them in an orderly and pretictable fashion.
+* Provides an easy way to create and manage a collection of related AWS resources, provisioning and updating them in an orderly and predictable fashion.
 * You create a cloudformation template and you create a stack.
 * Either JSON or YAML format.